Early Childhood Education

 - General Interest Classes

-Jean Bishop, the ECE Program Coordinator will be available to advise ECE students during posted office hours.
+Jean Bishop, a faculty member in the ECE department and the program coordinator is available to advise ECE students during posted office hours.
 A typical appointment lasts about twenty minutes.
 Please call (541) 463-5287 to set up an appointment during the academic year.
-Once advising is complete and requirements met she will then be able to clear you to register for ECE 140 and help you set up lab hours and schedule next terms classes if you have not yet done so.
+Once advising is complete and requirements are met the student is then able to register for ECE 140, the student teaching lab.
+The student will also be helped to schedule lab hours and next term's classes at this appointment.

 Please contact and academic advisor for enrollment and class scheduling: